 Business Administration, Tourism and Hospitality Management and Public Relations students have the opportunity to pursue a professional concentration in Spanish.
-Students must fulfill the following requirements:

-□ SPAN 1101, 1102, 2201, 2202, 3301 and 3302 Students completing SPAN 2202 may write the internationally recognized Spanish examination prepared by the Spanish Ministry of Education and receive the Initial Certificate (Certificado Inicial).
+Students must fulfill the following requirements: SPAN 1101, 1102, 2201, 2202, 3301 and 3302 internationally recognized Spanish examination prepared by the Spanish Ministry of Education and receive the Initial Certificate (Certificado Inicial).
 Students completing SPAN 3302 may write the Spanish examination prepared by the Spanish Ministry of Education and receive the Basic Diploma (Diploma Basico).